cloudify-cosmo/docs.getcloudify.org/content/manager/bootstrapping.md

 After providing all required inputs, you can now go on to bootstrap your manager.

-# Bootstrap Validations
+###Bootstrap Validation###

-During the first steps of the bootstrap process, some validations take place.
-By default, if any of the validations fail, the bootstrap process will also fail.
-The process validates things like the amount of physical memory and disk space available on the host; that the relevant resources required for the bootstrap process are available for download, that you're using the supported OS distributions for the Manager host and more.
+During the first steps of the bootstrap process, some validations occur.
+By default, if any validations fail, the bootstrap process also fails.
+The process validates items such as the volume of physical memory and disk space available on the host, the download vailability of the resources required for the bootstrap process , that supported OS distributions are being used for the Cloudify Manager host, and so on.

-To override validation preferences, see the `Bootstrap Validations` section in the `inputs.yaml` file corresponding with your chosen Manager blueprint.
+To override validation preferences, see the `Bootstrap Validations` section in the `inputs.yaml` file corresponding with the selected Cloudify Manager blueprint.

 {{% gsNote title="Note" %}}
-While you can ignore validations or change their defaults, we do not recommend doing so unless there's a good reason for it.
+Although validations can be ignored or have their defaults changed, it is not a recommended practice, unless there is a good reason to do so.
 {{% /gsNote %}}

-# Offline Environment

-{{% gsInfo title="Info" %}}
-If you are planning to bootstrap a manager in an envrionment **with** internet connection, this section can be skipped.
-{{% /gsInfo %}}
+###Offline Environment###

-In order to bootstrap a manager in an environment with no internet connenction, it is needed to download the manager resources package and store it in a fileserver, accessible by the manager's vm.
-The manager resources package URL can be found in the manager blueprint inputs file:
+To bootstrap a Cloudify Manager in an environment without an internet connenction, you must download the Cloudify Manager resources package and store it on a fileserver that is accessible by the Cloudify Manager VM.
+The URL for the Cloudify Manager resources package is located in the Cloudify Manager blueprint inputs file:

 {{< gsHighlight yaml >}}
 ...